cbcrg/pergola/examples.md

 An example of a complete command line with all the options (not mutually exclusive) set is:

 {% highlight bash %}
-pergola_rules.py -i "/path2file/input.int" -o "/path2file/ontology.txt" -t track_1 track_2 track_3 -a join_all -f bedGraph -e -n -m 1000
+pergola_rules.py -i "/path2file/input.int" -m "/path2file/ontology.txt" -t track_1 track_2 track_3 -a join_all -f bedGraph -e -n -mi 1000
 {% endhighlight bash %}

 ## pergola module